varingst/awesome-conky/README.md

 })
 ```

-Child widgets inherit properties from their parents, 'font' will here apply
-to all CPU child widgets, but is overridden for the RAM widget.

-#### Composed widgets

-The Conky Widget is composed of
-  * an `imagebox` for the icon
-  * a `textbox` for the label
-  * a `textbox` for the string sent from conky
-layed out left to right, on top of a `wibox.container.background`
+### Subwidgets

-You can specify properties specifically for composed widgets:
+You can specify wibox properties individually for subwidgets:

 ```
 conky.widget({
   label = "CPU:",
   conky = "${cpu}",

   -- properties for background wibox background = { bg = "red" },

-  -- properties for the label wibox labelbox = { "Font for Label" },
+  -- properties for the label wibox labelbox = { font = "Font for Label" },

   -- properties for the conky wibox conkybox = { force_width = 30, align = "right" },

   -- properties for the icon wibox iconbox = { opacity = 0.8 },
 })
 ```

-Child widgets inherit composed widget properties from their parent, but can
+Child widgets inherit subwidget properties from their parent.
-override.

 The GrandChild widget below aligns text left to right, has a 30px fixed width, and a
 black background: